ilyakashtelyan/pmc-docs/docs/source/index.rst

 may run in parallel.
 Please refer to the workflow diagram for further information.

-.. important:: This is not a specific guide for each task.
-Instead, this document should give you a general idea of how the tasks are arranged and what’s the overall purpose of each task, as well as serve as a point of reference for the various naming conventions used throughoutthe system.
-For specific instructions associated with each task, please refer tothe linked videos.
+.. important:: Specific task instructions can be found in the embedded videos.
+The task pages on this site should give you a general idea of how the tasks are arranged and what’s the overall purpose of each task, as well as serve as a point of reference for the various naming conventions used in the system.

 Table of contents:
 -----------------